 My day at the Costa Roastery was so much fun and completely mesmerising, I’ve always been someone who loves to know how things work and I can now sleep at night knowing how they make de-caff coffee too!
 Costa’s new blend is simply stunning and only 20p more in store so definitely grab yourself a Flat White, Esspresso or Cortado the next time you’re in…but be quick because it won’t be around forever!

-Read more about Costa’s new Limited Edition Old Paradise Street No.3 Blend here.
+Read more about Costa’s new Limited Edition Old Paradise Street No.3 Blend on the costa website

 Have you tried the new Old Paradise Street Roast?